Images for illustrative purposes only

 What is Detrusitol XL?

 Detrusitol XL is used for the treatment of the symptoms of urinary incontinence.
 It is an antimuscarinic medication.
-Detrusitol XL is given to patients with overactive bladder syndrome or urge incontinence.
+Detrusitol is given to patients with overactive bladder syndrome or urge incontinence.
 They are available in a prolonged release form called Detrusitol XL.

 Detrusitol is a slow release treatment, which means that the medication is gradually absorbed into the bloodstream throughout the course of the day.
 The active ingredient, Tolterodine, increases the amount of urine that the bladder can retain.